 Availability of any Back-up Mode should be established by routine testing or monitoring to ensure that the Back-up Mode will be available when needed.
-The frequency of establishing its availability should be documented in the instructions for continued airworthiness.
+The frequency of establishing its availability should be documented in the Instructions for Continued Airworthiness (ICA).